CARTA principles of

 #6 Individual engagement

-To compensate for the participants’ eventual reserved attitude, which naturally narrows their engagement, the trainer will allot time to involve each of them in course activities.
+To compensate for the participants’ initially reserved attitude, which naturally narrows their engagement, the trainer will allot time to involve each of them in course activities.

 #8 Complete content

 The content created by the participants can be disseminated through a variety of software tools.
-This content is complete only when the results of the participants’ activities are readily available for consultation.
+This content is complete only when the results of the participants’ activities are readily available for consultation by the participants.

 #9 Value realization